Gnimuc/BKMaxflow.jl/README.md

 [![codecov.io](http://codecov.io/github/Gnimuc/BKMaxflow.jl/coverage.svg?branch=master)](http://codecov.io/github/Gnimuc/BKMaxflow.jl?branch=master)
 [![Coverage Status](https://coveralls.io/repos/github/Gnimuc/BKMaxflow.jl/badge.svg?branch=master)](https://coveralls.io/github/Gnimuc/BKMaxflow.jl?branch=master)

 This package provides a wrapper for [Vladimir Kolmogorov's Max-flow/min-cut library](http://www.csd.uwo.ca/faculty/yuri/Abstracts/pami04-abs.shtml) and a pure Julia implementation of the algorithm.
-The wrapper will automatically download those precompiled binaries(**note the [maxflow-v3.01](http://vision.csd.uwo.ca/code/maxflow-v3.01.zip) library has its own lisense, you may need to take a look before using it**) from [BKMaxflowBuilder](https://github.com/Gnimuc/BKMaxflowBuilder/releases) and it is much faster than the Julia implementation.
+The wrapper will automatically download those precompiled binaries(**note the [maxflow-v3.01](http://vision.csd.uwo.ca/code/maxflow-v3.01.zip) library has its own license, you may need to take a look before using it**) from [BKMaxflowBuilder](https://github.com/Gnimuc/BKMaxflowBuilder/releases) and it is much faster than the Julia implementation.
 However, the Julia version is more understandable and could be served as a good learning material for the algorithm.
 In addition, this implementation is 3x faster and more scalable than the one in [LightGraphsFlows.jl](https://github.com/JuliaGraphs/LightGraphsFlows.jl).

 ## Installation
-This package is not officially registered, you could either use it as an unregistered package or a isolated project which means it's not in your default environment.
+This package is not officially registered, you could either use it as an unregistered package or an isolated project which means it's not in your default environment.
 ### Package
 ```julia
 pkg> add https://github.com/Gnimuc/BKMaxflow.jl.git